crsl4/phylogenetics-class/lecture-notes/lecture3.md

 nav_order: 3
 ---

-## Previous class check up
-- Important questions in phylogenomics:
-  - How good is my data?
-  - What are the assumptions and limitations of this method?
-  - How do I evaluate the outcome?

 ## Learning objectives for today
 At the end of today's session, you
 - will be comfortable with markdown/Rmarkdown or text reproducible scripts